-The Accreditation Council for Pharmacy Education (ACPE) has an obligation to assure itself that any institution which seeks or holds a preaccreditation or accreditation status for its professional program(s) conducts its affairs with honesty and frankness.

-Complaints from other institutions, students, faculty, or the public against a college or school of pharmacy, including tuition and fee policies, and as related to ACPE standards, policies or procedures, shall be placed in writing in detail by the complainant and sub- mitted to the ACPE office.
+ACPE has an obligation to assure itself that any institution which seeks or holds a preaccreditation or accreditation status for its professional program(s) conducts its affairs with honesty and frankness.
+Complaints from other institutions, students, faculty, or the public againsta college or school of pharmacy, including tuition and fee policies, and as related to ACPE standards, policies or procedures, shall be placed in writing in detail by the complainant and submitted to the ACPE office.

 The complaint shall be submitted to the institution for response.
 Requests for confidentiality shall be respected to the extent any such information is not necessary for the resolution of the complaint.

-The Executive Director shall, based upon the complaint, the response, and information from such further investigation deemed necessary, promptly determine the facts surrounding the issue, determine the validity of the complaint, and resolve the issue; pro- vided, however, where the Executive Director deems it necessary or appropriate, the matter shall be considered at the next regular meeting of the Council.
+The Executive Director shall, based upon the complaint, the response, and information from suchfurther investigation deemed necessary, promptly determine the facts surrounding the issue, determine the validity of the complaint, and resolve the issue; provided, however, where the Executive Director deems it necessary or appropriate, the matter shall be considered at the next regular meeting of the Council.
 The time frame for resolution is generally within six months.
 A record of complaints regarding a specific college or school of pharmacy, including student complaints received or made available, is kept for consideration on file at the Council office.
 Such record of complaints are considered during scheduled evaluations, or a special evaluation, as the case may require.

 The procedure shall provide for treatment of complaints in a timely manner that is fair and equitable to all parties.
 The complainant shall be advised of the decision or action as soon as possible.
-When ACPE has cause to believe that any institution with which it is concerned is acting in an unethical manner or is deliberately misrepresenting itself to students or the public, it will investigate the matter and provide the institution an opportunity to respond to the allegations.
+When ACPE has cause to believe that any institution with which it is concerned is acting in an unethical manner or is deliberately misrepresenting itself to students or the public, itwill investigate the matter and provide the institution an opportunity to respond to the allegations.
 If, on the basis of such investigation, after notice to the institution and opportunity for institutional response, ACPE finds an institution has engaged in unethical conduct or that its integrity has been seriously undermined, ACPE will either:

-14.21.1.1 request that the institution show cause, within a stated time period, why adverse action should not be taken, or

-14.21.1.2 in extreme cases, immediately discontinue its relationship with the institution by denying or withdrawing preaccreditation or accreditation status.
+a. request that the institution show cause, within a stated time period, why adverse action should not be taken, or b. in extreme cases, immediately discontinue its relationship with the institution by denying or withdrawing preaccreditation or accreditation status.

 A complaint against a college or a school of pharmacy must be related to the standards or the policies and procedures of ACPE and must be submitted in writing to the Executive Director.
-Under existing practices, when a complaint is received, it is submitted to the college or school affected for response.
-If, thereafter, based upon the complaint and the response, the Executive Director determines that a complaint is not related to the standards or policies, the complainant is so advised in writing with a copy to the school or college, and the matter is treated as resolved.
+Under existing practices, when a complaint is received, it is submitted to the college or schoolaffected for response.
+If, thereafter, based upon the complaint and the response, the Executive Director determines that a complaint is not related to the standards or policies, the complainant isso advised in writing with a copy to the school or college, and the matter is treated as resolved.

 Anonymous complaints pertaining to accreditation matters are retained and, depending on circumstances, may or may not be forwarded to the school or college involved, depending somewhat on the severity of the complaint.
 This decision is made by the Executive Director.

-Where a complainant has threatened or filed legal action against the institution involved, ACPE will hold complaints in abeyance pending resolution of the legal issues and the complainant is so advised.
+Where a complainant has threatened or filed legal action against the institution involved, ACPE will hold complaints in abeyance pending resolution of the legal issues and the complainant is soadvised.